jgilbert20/ghost-tools/CommandLine-Semantics.md

 GFS doesn’t actually need metadata to track backups its made.
 It can infer the correct behavior without knowing what happened earlier.

 In the case of big-file.PSD, GFS is smart enough to go back and look to see if had a hash duplicate of big-file.PSD inside of the ~/backups directory.
+To learn this, it will automatically re-checkpoint that directory.
 If it doesn’t, a copy is initiated.
 If it does have a copy, it will will avoid backing up.
 It doesn’t need meta-data to tell us if a backup has been made.
 Of course, it doesn’t know what is in the backups directory anymore because you destroyed its tracking pointers.
 So GFS will simply reconstruct the information it formally had “on demand” by reading the source files.

 The principal GFS always uses is: *The correctness of the operation is not defined by the metadata, its defined by the actual files on the disk*.